edlea/salus-it600/README.md

 This library is provided "as-is" with limited testing.
 Currently only thermostats connected to under-floor heating, using Celsius (i.e. not Fahrenheit) have been tested.

+Salus iT600 is also marketed by John Guest, in the UK, as JG Aura.

 ## Methods

 ### devices